 COMPLAINTS UNDER TITLE IX AT OUR INSTITUTIONS

 If you are a student who believes you have been subjected to (1) sexual harassment by institutional faculty or staff; or (2) any other form of gender discrimination under Title IX, you may report such misconduct or file a formal complaint with the Title IX Coordinator.
 Complaints must be submitted in writing not more than 300 days after the incident(s) in question.
 For good cause and at the Coordinator’s discretion, HR ,, , HHH EOP may waive the writing requirement or the 300 day time limitation.
-The entire complaint procedure and complaint form can be found on the Title IX web pages at http://www.fairmontstate.edu/adminfiscalaffairs/human-resources.
+The entire complaint procedure and complaint form can be found at http://www.fairmontstate.edu/adminfiscalaffairs/human-resources.

 If you are a student who believes you have been or are the victim of sexual harassment, including sexual assault, sexual violence or other sexual misconduct, by another student, you may report such conduct or file a complaint under Title IX with the Title IX Coordinator for adjudication by Student Judicial Affairs, which addresses complaints of student sexual misconduct.
 More information on this can be found elsewhere on our web page.

 If you are an employee who believes you have been subjected to discrimination under Title IX, including sexual harassment, or who wishes to file a complaint under Title IX, you can do so with the Title IX Coordinator in Human Resources.
 Complaints must be submitted in writing not more than 300 days after the incident(s) in question.
 For good cause and at HR’s discretion, we may waive the writing requirement or the 300 day time limitation.
-The entire complaint procedure and complaint form can be found on HR’s website at http://www.fairmontstate.edu/adminfiscalaffairs/human-resources.
+The entire complaint procedure and complaint form can be found at http://www.fairmontstate.edu/adminfiscalaffairs/human-resources.